newrelic/nri-mssql/README.md

 - `metric_name` (optional) specify the name for the customizable attribute
 - `metric_type` (optional) specify the metric type for the customizable attribute

+## Query Plan Logging
+The integration is capable of sending Query Plans to the New Relic Log API.
+The Log API is used as it can accept plans up to 128K in length after compression and base64 encoding.

+### Configuration
+Configuration parameters for `mssql-config.yml`:
+-  `QueryPlanConfig`: Full path to YAML configuration with one or more SQL queries that collects query plans.
+See `queryplan.yml.sample` for an example.
+No default value.
+-  `LogApiEndpoint`:  URL of the New Relic Log endpoint to use, [see](https://docs.newrelic.com/docs/logs/log-api/introduction-log-api/#endpoint).
+Default is the US endpoint "https://log-api.newrelic.com/log/v1"
+-  `LicenseKey`:      New Relic License Key or Insights Insert Key, License Key is preferred.
 ## Compatibility

 * Supported OS: Windows version compatible with the New Relic infrastructure agent